 Did salvation history end with the death of Christ’s bride at some undetermined moment that escapes even your “true church’s” recollection, only to be brought back to life by your “true church’s” interpreting power?
 Were your restorers better than Jesus, because they resuscitated her while He left her to die?
 Were your restorers more instrumental than the Apostles, because they assigned themselves the more difficult task of restoring (re-creating) what the Apostles were only assigned by Jesus to maintain (perpetuate)?
 Were your restorers greater than the supposed apostate fourth-century Catholic fathers who matter-of-factly discerned the canon of Scripture and compiled the Bible for the world-wide Church, because they took her Holy Writings for personal and sectarian gain, and essentially propagated the blasphemy that someone greater than God had snatched the Church out of the Father’s hand (John 10:29)?
 Your group is founded on the theory that the Church failed, but the Catholic Church of Christ rests on a Savior Who accomplished His mission and kept His promises—it did not fall, because it had been founded on the rock (Matthew 7:25).

 Some of you choose to retreat, and reframe the “Great Apostasy theory” in a manner that is less extreme by changing it into a “Remnant theory”—that a near-total apostasy occurred, that a small group, somewhere, remained faithful.
-The theory is not unique; many American-born sects embrace it, and of course, the invisible remnant surely practiced the same style of religion that any modern group wishes to support.
+The theory is not unique; many other American-born sects embrace it, and of course, the invisible remnant surely practiced the same style of religion that any modern group wishes to support.
 Is there any record of a remnant community that practiced what could be construed as Protestant Church of Christ Christianity?
 Sure, you might superficially associate yourself with fringe groups such as the Lollards or Albigensians, but any examination reveals the gap between your theological tenets.
 And it is possible for any sect, as with the Mormons and the Seventh Day Adventists, as well as your group, to read itself into the Scriptures and into history, and then believe that “the Church of Acts” is, as always, “our” Church.